Minneapolis: Neighborhoods

 In 2018, the Minneapolis City Council approved the Minneapolis 2040 Comprehensive Plan, which resulted in a citywide end to single-family zoning.
 Slate reported that Minneapolis was the first major city in the US to make citywide such a revision in housing possibilities.
 At the time, 70 percent of residential land was zoned for detached, single-family homes, though many of those areas had "nonconforming" buildings with more housing units.
-City leaders sought to increase the supply of housing so more neighborhoods would be affordable and to decrease the effects single-family zoning had caused on racial disparities and segregation.
+City leaders sought to increase the supply of housing to create more affordable housing and to decrease the effects single-family zoning had caused on racial disparities and segregation.
 The Brookings Institution called it "a relatively rare example of success for the YIMBY agenda".
 From 2022 until 2024, the Minnesota Supreme Court, the US District Court, and the Minnesota Court of Appeals arrived at competing opinions, first shutting down the plan, and then securing its survival.
 Ultimately in 2024, the state legislature passed a bill approving the city's 2040 plan.
+In the years following the 2040 Plan, rent increases slowed in Minneapolis relative to comparison cities; the Federal Reserve Bank of Minneapolis pointed out the difficulty of disentangling potential effects of the plan from other market factors.

 Climate

-Minneapolis experiences a hot-summer humid continental climate (Dfa in the Köppen climate classification) that is typical of southern parts of the Upper Midwest; it is situated in USDA plant hardiness zone 5a.
+Minneapolis has a hot-summer humid continental climate (Dfa in the Köppen climate classification) that is typical of southern parts of the Upper Midwest.
+It is in USDA plant hardiness zone 5a.
 The Minneapolis area experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, and fog.
-The highest recorded temperature is 108 °F in July 1936 while the lowest is -41 °F in January 1888.
+The highest recorded temperature is 108 °F in July 1936.
+The lowest was -41 °F in January 1888.

 The snowiest winter on record was 1983–1984, when 98.6 in of snow fell.
 The least-snowy winter was 1930–1931, when 14.2 in fell.
 According to the National Oceanic and Atmospheric Administration, the annual average for sunshine duration is 58 percent.